johnson-jesse/simple-backstage-app-plugin/README.md

 if (value && value.repositories) return <DenseTable viewer={value} />;
 ```
 6. The third line here utilizes our custom table accepting our Viewer type.
-7. Finally, we add our else return to catch any other scenarios.
+7. Finally, we add our _else return_ block to catch any other scenarios.
 ```tsx
 return (
     <Table